ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### B) Setup webservers, access webpages and capture associated HTTP traffic using Wireshark

-A local website to demonstrate this request smuggling technique has been setup.
+The exercise environment is based on the GitHub user ZeddYu's [HTTP Smuggling Lab 2.](https://github.com/ZeddYu/HTTP-Smuggling-Lab/tree/master/lab2)

 Download the zip file from [here](https://a3s.fi/swift/v1/AUTH_d797295bcbc24cec98686c41a8e16ef5/CloudAndNetworkSecurity/http-website-lab3.zip)

 You need Docker and Docker Compose.
 These are pre-installed for the course VM.

+Extract the zip file, and in that directory, run `docker-compose up`.

 For a Debian-based Linux, check the instructions below.